 Example question and answer

 Write a reflective account describing:

 - How your personal preferences, attitudes, heritage and beliefs might impact on working practice.

 - How to ensure that your own practice is inclusive and respects the beliefs, culture, values and preferences of individuals.

-As a Buddhist layman, my beliefs are those of loving kindness and gentleness and it is regarded as unskillful practice for me to harm or be involved in the harm of living creatures.
+As a Buddhist layman, my beliefs are those of loving-kindness and gentleness.
+It is regarded as unskillful practice for me to harm or be involved in the harm of living creatures.
 Although I do eat meat, I do not believe in the killing or harming of animals for sport.